WangKehanK/ATM/README.md

     - Stock.java - This file is for Stock class contains all the functions we need for Stock, e.g. get the stock name, get the stock ID, get the stock price
   - timer
     - Timer.java - Time class implements the runnable interface used to track time
     - TimeObserver.java - A time observer for ui and account needs interest.
-In our bank system, we set 60s as one day, you can modify this in our config.properties file
+In our bank system, we set 60s as one hour, you can modify this in our config.properties file
   - user
     - User.java - A basic User interface, can be extended to any types of user, e.g. Customers, Managers..
     - AbstractUser.java - A abstract user class, implements User interface, contains functions fot login purpose (username, password)